 “My daughter did not disgrace us, I trust,” Imrahil said wryly.

 Thranduil nodded sagely as Gwaelas presented him with a plate of crab and shark.
 “That will be your Elvish blood,” he said.
 “It has carried well through the generations, and I suspect your granddaughter will be no exception.
-I would not have consented to be parted from her were it not for the promise of meeting her again in a few weeks.”
+I would not have consented to be parted from her were it not for the promise of meeting her again.”

 Imrahil laughed.
 “With so many glowing reports, Éomer had best watch the little siren closely lest hordes of errant knights follow them back to Edoras!”

 Thranduil seemed to enjoy it all immensely.
 Privately Imrahil wondered whether that was because he was extraordinarily gracious or genuinely easy to please.
 Nothing he had heard of the Elvenking of the North had prepared him to expect such cordiality.
-In the end, he reasoned that Legolas must have inherited his good nature from somewhere.
-Alternatively, it may be that Thranduil’s candor could be attributed to drink.
-He had already easily consumed a hero’s portion of wine, almost giving credence to some of the unseemly rumors Lord Baldor had been spreading about.
+Alternatively, it could be that Thranduil’s candor may be attributable to drink.
+He had already easily consumed a hero’s portion of wine, almost giving credence to some of the unseemly rumors Lord Baldor was spreading.
 However, Gwaelas seemed to have his king well in hand, and knew instinctively when to make the wine disappear for a moment and to leave water in its place.

 At one point, an especially brazen juggler performed for the Elves in particular, indicating by several theatrical gestures that five flying balls were no challenge for him.
 Thranduil tossed a bread roll into the fray and was delighted to see him work it flawlessly into his rhythm.
 A quartet of lovely flag dancers beguiled the assembly with their twirling scarves and tossed their sea grass tiaras to the head table when they had finished.
 There was a troupe of beribboned tambourine players, a wildly popular fire-eater, and an animal tamer with a trained bear.
 Thranduil’s wolves did not appreciate the presence of the beast, but their master called them to heel without incident.

 Dessert was served when all had eaten their fill of the main fare.
-There were thin crisp pastries basted with honey, diminutive custard pies with preserved fruit and bone marrow, apples battered and fried in ale, spiced apples baked in pastry pouches, honeyed almonds, and Rhûnish spicebread.
+There were crisp pastries basted with honey, diminutive custard pies with preserved fruit and bone marrow, apples battered and fried in ale, spiced apples baked in pastry pouches, honeyed almonds, and a mountain of Rhûnish spicebread.
 Rhûnish spices were extremely fashionable throughout Gondor at that moment.

 When the hour drew late, and all the entertainments had been completed, the party at the head table rose to take their leave.
 All the guests stood to acknowledge their going.
 They would return to their homes as well within the hour.
 However, the night was still young, and Imrahil led his family and guests to Nerdanel’s favorite sitting room where they could grow better acquainted.